PRPLTM/PRPLTM.github.io/content/about/sam_ferguson.md

 ## whoami

-Passionate about all things in the world of offensive security.
-Recent Ball State grad who currently works in information security.
+Sam Ferguson is a recent Ball State University graduate who is just beginning his career in the field of information security.
+He is passionate about all things offensive security and is especially interested in penetration testing and red teaming.
+Along with his enduring focus on offensive security, Sam is also interested in security automation and IoT security.